-The aim of positive action is to work with diverse communities to raise awareness of the careers in policing and share the opportunities in working for the force.
+The aim of supporting diversity and valuing difference is to work with diverse communities to raise awareness of the careers in policing and share the opportunities in working for the force.
 The force strives to be representative of the communities it serves and while significant improvements have been made over the past few years there is still more to do, especially with applicants from a black background.

 PC Ali, Positive Action Officer, said: “I recently passed my NVQ in policing and took the opportunity to move into the positive action role where I can help new officers and under-represented groups through the student journey, as well as encourage more officers from all backgrounds to join.
 I have just navigated transitioning into a policing role so I have first-hand and up to date knowledge that I can use to help others.